Brokttv/PISSA-Without-Regret/README.md

 This an extension from previous work of reporudicing the Lora-Without-Regret blog and investigating LoRA and FullFT optimal LR ratio.

-### Let' see how different is Pissa using the blog's recommneded configuration.
+### Let' see how different is Pissa using the blog's recommended configuration.

 We use similar setup to our Lora-without-regret one using:
 - `A` initalized using uniform distributin and `B` is zero